 The capital of Denmark has a lot to be seen.
-We spent 3 days there and here are some tips on places to visit and more!
+We spent 3 days in Copenhagen and here are some tips on places to visit and more!

 Copenhagen Travel Tips